 While we often feel small earthquakes that don’t cause much damage, many of the active faults in the region are capable of producing large earthquakes.

-An earthquake can occur at any time.
-There is no early warning, the first sign of a quake is often a rumbling sound followed by rolling and shaking.
+An earthquake can happen at any time.
+There's no early warning, the first sign of a quake is often a rumbling sound followed by rolling and shaking.

 There are a number of hazards associated with earthquakes including fault/ground rupture, liquefaction, ground shaking, land slides and tsunami.
 Each of the earthquake hazards is likely to affect different areas within the District.